Work–Feedback Loop

 6.3 Structural rigidity

-If: t(capital) >> t(production), asymmetry arises.
-The operational system can learn quickly, but capital decisions only respond at long intervals.
+When the capital frequency is significantly slower than the production frequency, an asymmetry emerges.
+The operational system can learn quickly, but capital decisions respond only at long intervals.

 6.4 Capital as a frequency limiter

-6.5 Consequences for learning ability
+6.5 Consequence for learning ability

 7. Nested loops